s-kazi/s-kazi.github.io/aws/s3/bucket-policy.markdown

 Here are the key steps and examples to secure your AWS S3 bucket using a bucket policy:

-### 1. Deny Public Access (Default Secure Setup)
+### 1. Access Over SSL only
-To ensure that your bucket is not publicly accessible, you can deny all public access by configuring the bucket policy.
+To ensure that your bucket is only accessible over TLS, you can deny all other traffic by configuring the bucket policy.

 ```json
 {